 There is a new requirement that Investigators must now disclose the sponsorship of their travel if the travel relates to the Investigator's Institutional Responsibilities.
 However, no travel disclosure is required if the travel is paid for by any of the following entities:

-The PHS financial conflict of interest regulations (and FIU policy #2370.005) requires disclosures, and University review, of certain outside activities and financial interests of Investigators only.
-The FIU policy defines an “Investigator” as set forth below, where the pertinent information has been highlighted:
+The PHS financial conflict of interest regulations (and FIU policy #2370.005) requires disclosures, and University review, of certain outside activities and financial interests of investigators only.
+The FIU policy defines an Investigator as set forth below:

 If a student does not qualify as a Investigator (for example, a student is merely collecting and/or analyzing data at the direction of the PI and is not reporting designing or reporting the research as defined above, then no outside activity/financial interest disclosure or review is required.